synek317/shellfn/README.md

 - ## Details

-`#[shell]` attribute does the following:
+The `#[shell]` attribute does the following:

-1. Sets every argument as env variable
+1. Sets every argument as an env variable
-2. Creates shell command
+2. Runs a shell command
 3. Launches the command using `std::process::Command`
-4. Depending on the return type, parses the output
+4. Depending on the return type, it may parse the output

 Most of the steps can be adjusted:
-- default command is `bash -c`.
-You can change it with `cmd` parameter:
+- the default command is `bash -c`.
+You can change it using the `cmd` parameter:
 ```rust
 #[shell(cmd = "python -c")]
 ```
-- by default, the script is added as a last argument.
-You can change it using special variable `PROGRAM` in the `cmd` parameter:
+- by default, the script is added as the last argument.
+You can change it using the special variable `PROGRAM` in the `cmd` parameter:
 ```rust
 #[shell(cmd = "bash -c PROGRAM -i")]
 ```
-- if the return type is not wrapping some part of the result in `Result`, you may decide to suppress panics by adding `no_panic` flag:
+- if the return type is not wrapping some part of the result in `Result`, you may decide to suppress panics by adding the `no_panic` flag:
 ```rust
 #[shell(no_panic)]
 ```